Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: Abstract

 \section{Abstract}

-We theoretically deduce the basic requirements for the existence of Majorana bound states in quasi-1D superconductors.
-Namely, we demonstrate that any quasi-1D system in the regime of one Fermi surface (i.e., one pair of Fermi points with right- and left-moving electrons) exhibits a nondegenerate Majorana bound state at the Fermi level at its boundary that is an interface with vacuum (sample termination) or an insulator, once a gapped superconducting state is induced in it.
-We prove this using the symmetry-based formalism of low-energy continuum models and general boundary conditions.
-We derive the most general form of the Bogoliubov-de-Gennes low-energy Hamiltonian that is subject only to charge-conjugation symmetry $\Cc_+$ of the type $\Cc_+^2=+1$.
-Crucially, we also derive the most general form of the boundary conditions, subject only to the fundamental principle of the probability-current conservation and $\Cc_+$ symmetry.
-We find that there are two families of them, which we term {\em normal-reflection} and {\em Andreev-reflection} boundary conditions.
-For the normal-reflection boundary conditions, which physically represent a boundary that is an interface with vacuum or an insulator, we find that a Majorana bound state always exists, as long as the bulk is in the gapped superconducting state, irrespective of the parameters of the bulk Hamiltonian and boundary conditions.
-Importantly, our general model includes the possible {\em Fermi-point mismatch}, when the two Fermi points are not at exactly opposite momenta, which disfavors superconductivity.
+A quasi-1D superconductor with odd number of Fermi surfaces is expected to exhibit a nondegenerate Majorana bound state at the Fermi level at its boundary with an insulator (where the latter could be an actual insulator material or vacuum, for a terminated sample).
+Previous explicit theoretical demonstrations of this property were done for specific microscopic models of the bulk Hamiltonian and, most importantly, of the boundary.
+In this work, we theoretically demonstrate that this property holds for the whole class of systems, using the symmetry-based formalism of low-energy continuum models and general boundary conditions.
+We derive the general form of the Bogoliubov-de Gennes low-energy Hamiltonian that is subject only to charge-conjugation symmetry $\Cc_+$ of the type $\Cc_+^2=+1$ and a few minimal assumptions.
+Crucially, we also derive the most general form of the boundary conditions describing the boundary with an insulator, subject only to the fundamental principle of the probability-current conservation and $\Cc_+$ symmetry.
+Such {\em normal-reflection} boundary conditions do not contain scattering between electrons and holes.
+We find that for odd number of Fermi surfaces a Majorana bound state always exists as long as the bulk is in the gapped superconducting state, irrespective of the parameters of the bulk Hamiltonian and boundary conditions.
+Importantly, our general model includes a possible {\em Fermi-point mismatch}, when the two Fermi points are not at exactly opposite momenta, which disfavors superconductivity.
 We find that the Fermi-point mismatch does {\em not} have a direct destructive effect on the Majorana bound state, in the sense that once the bulk gap is opened the bound state is always present.